andreipfeiffer/css-in-js/README.md

 ### Styled Components

-- 🟠 it has a learning curve
+- 🟠 it has a higher learning curve
 - 🟠 need additional editor plugin for highlight & language service
 - 🟠 no utilities
-- 🟠 bundles nested styles even if they are not used in component
+- 🟠 bundles nested styles even if they are not used in component (however, if you don't use a StyledComponent, it won't be bundled, as it is not referenced)
 - ✅ full CSS support apparently
 - ✅ pretty good TS support, except when using Object Styles, which is a newer approach apparently
 - ✅ provides nesting selectors